foundry-rs/book/src/forge/tests.md

 This will run the tests in the `ComplicatedContractTest` test contract with `testDeposit` in the name.
 Inverse versions of these flags also exist (`--no-match-contract` and `--no-match-test`).

-You can run tests in filenames that match a regex with `--match-path`.
+You can run tests in filenames that match a glob pattern with `--match-path`.

 ```sh
 {{#include ../output/test_filters/forge-test-match-path:all}}